catacgc/tree-search-docs/content/index.md

 ## Install

+- Install from Obsidian Community Plugins - Tree Search
+- Make sure you have Dataview installed
+#### Beta Version
 - Install BRAT plugin from the Obsidian Community Plugins
 - With Brat, install the TreeSearch plugin by adding a beta plugin with the following URL: https://github.com/catacgc/obsidian-tree-search
-- Make sure you have Dataview installed

-## Playground

-> [!tip] Play with it
-> The screenshot above is taken from the [Canvas](Canvas.md) found in the `TreeSearch/Docs/Examples` folder in this repo.
-This is a vault that you can load yourself and play with it to test these capabilities.

-## Detailed Screenshot
+## Detailed Functionality

 You can see a few of the main capabilities in the following screenshot:
 1. Given a list of files scattered across your vault